chanido/blitzcache/README.md

 ✅ **Automatic logging** - Built-in statistics monitoring with one line setup (v2.0.1+) ✅ **Global statistics** - As of v2.0.2, Statistics available and BlitzCacheLoggingService to log them automatically ✅ **Top Slowest Queries** - As of v2.0.2, BlitzCache tracks and exposes the top slowest queries, making it easy to identify performance bottlenecks in your application
+✅ **Approximate Memory Usage** - As of v2.1.0, statistics include approximate memory usage for better monitoring ✅ **Top Heaviest Entries** - As of v2.1.0, easily identify the largest cached items with the top heaviest entries feature

 ## 📋 Table of Contents